 All About SAIL Volunteers

-During the first full year of operation, the SAIL volunteers have made a real impact on the lives of SAIL members.
-Just in the last half of 2012, member and non-member volunteers have given SAIL over 650 hours of their time.
-Non-Board members alone racked up 327 hours providing transportation, running errands, making home visits, preparing meals, and doing office work such as monitoring phones during hours the office is not open, or providing computer support.
+SAIL volunteers continue to make a real impact on the lives of members.
+In 2013, member and non-member volunteers have given countless hours of their time providing transportation, running errands, making home visits, preparing meals, and doing office work such as monitoring phones during hours the office is not open, or providing computer support.

-The Newsletter Team is currently designing a publication to be distributed to members, friends and the public, with input from members and community partners.
+The Newsletter Team has created a quarterly publication that is distributed to members, friends and the public, with input from members and community partners.
+See the link above.

 The Website Team updates content and plans improvements for www.shepherdstownSAIL.org.

-Membership volunteers plan the small group “coffee and conversation” sessions for potential new members; call members to remind them of an event or offer a ride; check on members during inclement weather; and make sure there is coffee and dessert for the monthly Brown Bag Lunches.
+Membership volunteers plan the small group “coffee and conversation” sessions for potential new members; call members to remind them of an event or to offer a ride; check on members during inclement weather; and make sure there is coffee and dessert for the monthly Brown Bag Lunches.

 And let’s not forget those who always pitch in to set up and clean up after events, bring fabulous foods to the potlucks, and do countless acts of kindness, often as unsung heroes, to make it possible for us to continue to build and sustain our Village.